eljefe303030/Melius/README.md

 2. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **enabled by default, disable if you only play in 1st person view.**

 **34.1 IMMERSION**
-1. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be opened and closed by you now.
-If the Landing Ramp Remote is not in your inventory, get it from Henrik Zuran at Apex Electronics in the Well area of New Atlantis.
-Equip it as a favourite for ease.
-Vasco can be asked to open and close the ramp once he has been assigned to your crew.
-2. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
+1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
 Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
-3. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.
+2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

 **40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**
 1. a selection of mods that add a significant amount of visual improvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommend these mods*